wp-plugins/social-exchange-plugin/readme.txt

 It's a WASTE OF MONEY AND TIME to have a good website/blog that nobody is seeing or reading.
 The Social Exchange Plugin helps you achieve 2 goals:
 1. distribute your content
 2. show the world your content is liked (distributed).

-HOT: We run an Indiegogo campaign to collect funds for the 2.0 version of this plugin.
-More social networks(Twitter, Google, LinkedIn) are coming soon!
-[Contribute now and be te first to use it!](http://www.indiegogo.com/projects/moresharesforyou-content-sharing-on-autopilot/x/5156698)

 NOTE:You can stay updated with the latest developments on our [Social Exchange](http://www.socialexchangeplugin.com/) plugin page.
 Please share the love about our work so we know you like it and we'll keep improving it.
 Thank You!